 - Tell your bank you'll be traveling: This is very important.
 Before you go, make sure you call the number on the back of your credit or debit card and inform the company of your dates of travel.
 Otherwise, they'll allow you the first transaction and possibly reject others on suspicion that your card is being used by a stranger in a strange land.

 - Max it out: Making many small withdrawals increases the number of per transaction fees.
 Get as much as you can and stash it in a safe place.

 - Know your numbers: Make sure someone at home who's accessible while you're on vacation has your credit card info.
-I mean someone you trust, of course.
-Make a copy of your card and take it with you—and keep it in a different place from where you carry your card.
+Someone you trust, of course.
+Make a copy of your card and take it with you, and keep it in a different place from where you carry your card.